yoshuawuyts/speaking/2016-10-nodeconf-eu/README.md

 ```
 ┌────────────────────────────────┐
 │  What are the pieces of perf   │
-│      on per-resource basis?    │
+│    on a per-resource basis?    │
 └────────────────────────────────┘
 ```
 1. time spent on the network